AP Glossary

 Common questions about base game return

 Subtract the expected bonus contribution and any progressive contributions from the certified total RTP.
-Bonus contribution can be approximated from observed trigger rates and average bonus payout; progressive contribution comes from the meter rate.
+Bonus contribution can be approximated from observed trigger rates and average bonus payout; progressive contribution comes from the counter rate.

 Link series titles like Lightning Link and Dragon Link typically run 85–88% base game return, with the remaining payback funneled into the hold-and-spin bonus and minor progressives.